-Requests for application forms should be addressed to the Director of Admissions of the campus where the student wishes to enroll.
-The following procedures must be completed before admission to the college:
+Requests for application forms should be addressed to the director of admissions of the campus where the student wishes to enroll.
+The following procedures must be completed before admission to the college.

-- 1. The prospective student should submit an application for admission along with the following: - a. a recent photograph of the applicant - b. a medical check list - c. a blood serology (boarding students) - d. a \$20 application fee each semester. - The campus Director of Admissions should receive an official transcript showing all high school and/or college work. - Results of the American College Test should be sent to the Admissions Office.
-Students 21 or older are not required to take the American College Test unless they are planning to enter a Health Occupations program which requires it. - Each student must participate in a pre-registration and orientation session on the campus of the student's choice.
-Students will be notified as to the date of this session. - Students are not officially accepted for admission until the above requirements are satisfactorily completed.
+- The prospective student should submit an application for admission along with the following: - A. A recent photograph of the applicant. - B. A medical check list.
+Boarding students must have a current serology. - C. A \$20.00 application fee each semester. - The campus director of admissions should receive official transcripts showing all high school and/or college work. - Results of the American College Test should be sent to the admissions office if a catalog requirement.
+Students 21 or older are not required to take the American College Test, unless they are planning to enter a program which requires it. - 4.
+The applicant must have a personal interview with the campus dean or the dean's representative.
+A new day student also must participate in preregistration orientation on the campus of the student's choice and will be notified of the date.
+Students are not officially accepted until the above admission procedures are satisfactorily completed.

-Admission requirements must be met before the student is certified to the Veterans Administration.
-Admission documents will become part of the permanent record of the applicant granted admission.
+Admissions requirements must be met before the student is certified to the Veterans Administration.
+Admissions documents will become part of the permanent record of each applicant granted admission.